hashgraph/hedera-the-graph/docs/design/auth-layer.md

 #### Token Request example:

-On the example below, the `user` needs to have its email confirmed (activated) and set its own `password`.
+On the example below, the `user` needs to have their email confirmed (activated) and `password` set prior to requesting a token.
 The `client_id` and the `client_secret` are needed to identify the application within the Keycloak server and would be provided to the developers by the Hedera-The-Graph node administrators.

+*This flow is based on the `password` grant type of the OAuth2 standard included on Keycloak.
+But different implementations of the `Auth-Server` can use different flows that are more suitable for their needs.
+Including a GUI Interface to generate an access token.*

 ```bash
 curl --location 'http://host.docker.internal:8080/realms/HederaTheGraph/protocol/openid-connect/token' \